-A person with somatic symptom disorder (SSD) is not faking his or her symptoms.
+A person with SSD is not faking their symptoms.
 The pain and other problems are real.
 They may be caused by a medical problem.
 Often, no physical cause can be found.
-But it's the extreme reaction and behaviors about the symptoms that are the main problem.
+However, it is the extreme reaction and behaviors about the symptoms that are the main problem.

 SSD usually begins before age 30.
 It occurs more often in women than in men.
 It's not clear why some people develop this condition.
 Certain factors may be involved: